Mac Ride vs. Shotgun vs. Do Little vs. Tyke Toter

 Unlike the previous seats on this list, the Tyke Toter’s handlebar is integrated into the seat itself, so those little hands always have a place to land.
 The placement of the handlebars is close to the child’s seat, however, making the child sit more upright since they aren’t stretching to reach the handlebars.

 As a result, the child on the Tyke Toter can take up a considerable amount of the adult rider’s cockpit, which is one of the reasons why we wouldn’t recommend the Tyke Toter for aggressive riding.
+While the Tyke Toter can certainly be taken on mild trails, it really excels for casual, paved bike rides.

 The footrest on the Tyke Toter consists of a small plastic peg that straps onto the down tube of a bike.
 The pegs are pretty small and don’t have a strap, so the potential for a foot slipping is certainly there.